latimagine/statismo/modules/ITK/cli/statismo-reduce-model.md

 :   Specifies the model's type. **shape** and **deformation** are available model types.

 -d, \--dimensionality
 :   Specifies the dimensionality of the model (either 2 or 3).
 This option is only available if the type is **deformation**.

 -n, \--numcomponents
 :   Creates a new model with the specified number of components

 -v, \--totalvariance
 :   Creates a new Model that will have a fraction of the old models' variance.
 This parameter is in percent and thus ranges from 0 to 100 and is in Percent.

 -i, \--input-file *MODEL_FILE*
 :   *MODEL_FILE* is the path to the model.

+-q, \--quiet
+:   Set this flag to disable log output.

+\--log-file *LOG_FILE*
+:   Path to the log file (if not set, logs are output to standard output).

 # EXAMPLES